What is a Consolidator in Logistics?

 Consolidators are well-versed in the logistical requirements of origin and destination markets.
 They specialize in understanding the challenges of each market and with the help of their contacts and networks can help SMEs save costs and enjoy efficient shipping solutions.

 Consolidators facilitate and assist SMEs in a myriad of ways.
 They are conversant with the shipping networks, logistics regulations, and commerce rules of foreign destinations.
 Typically, foreign buyers do not seek to interact with SMEs directly.
 Instead, they maintain relationships with consolidators and brokers who can bring them an assortment of shipments from various SMEs.
-These foreign buyers rely on the consolidators to ensure the quality of the goods and safety of the shipments.
+These foreign buyers rely on the consolidators to ensure the quality of the goods and the safety of the shipments.

 A Vital Force in Global Logistics